What mephedrone addiction looks like in real life

 When the old phone, old contacts and old nightlife remain close, the cycle can restart before the family understands what happened.

-A strong route creates distance, privacy, medical logic when needed and a plan that survives the first calm day.
+The villa-residence route creates distance, privacy, medical logic when needed and a recovery structure that can survive the first calm day.

 Common family mistakes that strengthen the cycle